 What "No Child Left Behind" Can Teach Higher Ed

-Third Way hosted a conversation around key lessons learned from the NCLB era for higher education.
-The event served as a spinoff of a new report from Third Way which aims to help the higher education community avoid some of the same pitfalls as NCLB, as well as a paper for Third Way on how to think about and use subgroups in higher education authored by Sarah Bolton, former Democratic Education Policy Director for the Senate HELP Committee.
+To better understand how Congress can learn from NCLB’s past to strengthen the quality of our higher education system in its upcoming reauthorization of the Higher Education Act (HEA), Third Way hosted a conversation on July 12, 2018 around key lessons learned from the NCLB era for higher education.
+The event served as a spinoff of a new report on this topic from Third Way, as well as a paper for Third Way on how to think about and use subgroups in higher education authored by Sarah Bolton, former Democratic Education Policy Director for the Senate HELP Committee.

 The event featured opening remarks followed by a panel discussion with Sarah Bolton, former Democratic Education Policy Director for the Senate HELP Committee, Roberto J. Rodríguez, President and CEO of Teach Plus, and James Bergeron, President of the National Council of Higher Education Resources (NCHER).
 Third Way’s Deputy Director of Education, Tamara Hiler, moderated the conversation.

 Hiler first asked the panelists to highlight the biggest positives and negatives to come out of NCLB, as well as what ESSA needed to do to preserve what worked well and alleviate what didn’t.
 The comments from the three panelists emphasized the importance of outcomes, accountability along with transparency, and increased support towards narrowing the achievement gap as all positives from the NCLB era.
 They also all agreed that one of the biggest changes was the genuine bipartisan nature in the creation of ESSA to close the achievement gap in our K-12 system.
 In terms of what NCLB missed, the panelist mentioned that it was a one size fits all solution.